Skip to main content

 Over time, they begin to ignore insulin’s persistent knocking, a condition known as insulin resistance.
 The pancreas compensates by producing even more insulin, leading to high levels of both insulin and glucose in the bloodstream.
 This state of metabolic gridlock is a primary driver of fat storage, inflammation, and further hormonal chaos.

 Regular physical activity, especially a combination of resistance training and cardiovascular exercise, makes your muscle cells hungry for glucose again.
-Exercise directly improves insulin sensitivity, meaning your cells respond more readily to insulin’s signal, allowing your body to manage effectively with less hormonal effort.
+Exercise directly improves insulin sensitivity, meaning your cells respond more readily to insulin’s signal, allowing your body to manage blood sugar effectively with less hormonal effort.

 A sedentary lifestyle can lead to insulin resistance, where the body’s cells are less responsive to the hormone insulin, disrupting blood sugar control.